miguelpasa/OOSD-Assignment1/README.txt

 Only moves 1 and gives the rest to shark

 Blue Piece 2 : Shark
 Gets movement from dolphin and thats added to whatever it rolls on the dice.
-It can kill the lion only, and can be killed by the shark only.
+It can kill the lion only, and can be killed by the lion only.

 Blue Piece 3 : Jellyfish
 Poisons opposing pieces causing them to move only half of whats on the dice.
 Standard dice movement